What is the smallest number with exactly 14 divisors?

 How many integers do you need to ensure that the product of all the differences is divisible by $5$?

-Abler students can investigate this context more thoroughly, including posing and pursuing their own questions.
-For example: What about divisibility by $4$ and $6$, and then generally ?
+Some students may go on to investigate this context more thoroughly, including posing and pursuing their own questions.
+For example: What about divisibility by $4$ and $6$, and then more generally?

 Odd Stones and Take Three from Five might provide suitable follow-up problems.